He loves me. He loves me not.

 Is this something you find yourself saying—or asking—all the time?

-Getting too close then falling back to stranger territory?
-Scratching your head when you thought if it was a yes, and now it’s a no?
+Getting too close and then falling back into stranger territory?
+Scratching your head when you thought it was a yes, and now it’s a no?

 I get you.
 The avoidant lover has a penchant for avoiding a lot of things, and that sometimes includes you.